-Uganda is a semi-presidential country located in the East African region.
-The capital city is Kampala which is also the largest city in the country, and the citizens are predominantly Christians.
-Swahili, Baganda, and English are the official languages, while many other ethnic languages are also spoken in the country.
+Uganda is a semi-presidential country located in East Africa.
+The capital city is Kampala which is also the largest city in the country.
 After attaining independence from Britain in 1962, the country elected Milton Obote as the executive Prime Minister and Edward Mutesa II as the President which was largely a ceremonial position.
 In 1966, there was a power struggle between Obote and King Mutesa who was a traditional Baganda king.
 The conflict led to the amendment of the constitution in 1967 where the ceremonial roles of the President and Vice President were abolished.
 Uganda was made a republic and abolished the traditional kingdoms and Obote was declared the executive President without any elections.

 Milton Obote became the first executive Prime Minister following the end of British colonial rule in Uganda.
 He was born in 1925 and died in 2005 while in exile in South Africa.
 At early life, he worked in Kenya as a construction worker and was involved in the national independence movement.
 Upon going back to Uganda, he joined politics and was elected to the colonial legislative council.
 In early 1964, there was a military mutiny in Jinja city where the soldiers demanded promotions and pay rise which was agreed upon.
 Dictatorship marred the tenure of Obote, and at one time, he was implicated in a gold smuggling scandal with some of the top military officers.

 Otema Allimadi was born in 1929 in Kitgum, and lived until 2001.
 He also served as foreign minister from 1979 to 1980 and as an ambassador from 1964 to 1971.
 He became the first Prime Minister of Uganda after the post was re-established in 1980 and served for five years until 1985.